 Jesus, we accept your invitation to come and see.
 We ask for the grace to come and follow you so that we may see and experience the joy and peace that you desire for us today and for the rest of our lives.
 Amen.

 The Campus Ministry team is focused on forming high school students into disciples of Jesus Christ.
 Alongside the entire staff of Powers Catholic, we seek to inspire young men and women to live a life centered in faith, service, and discipleship.
 Our purpose is to help students deepen their personal relationship with Jesus, while also discovering how the Spirit is leading them to serve God and others.

 Students at Powers Catholic are offered a variety of ways to grow in both their faith and spiritual lives daily.
-Some of these opportunities include Mass, morning prayer, and Adoration.
-In addition we also have an all-school Mass and offer Adoration nights weekly.
+Some of these opportunities include weekly Confession, daily Adoration, and weekly Mass.
 There are also occasional events, such as retreats, small group activities, and mission trips.